matthiasn/clojure-system-book/manuscript/Example2-WS-Roundtrips2.md

      [histogram-y-axis (- x 7) y h (or binned-freq-mx 5) y-label]]))
 ~~~

 Above, we render an **[SVG g element](https://developer.mozilla.org/en/docs/Web/SVG/Element/g)**, which contains the histogram.
 Before doing so, we need to calculate a few things from the provided data, which happens in the `let` binding, starting with the maximum value `mx`, the minimum value `mn` and the range contained in the data, `rng`.
-Next, we calculate the increments between the intervals on the histogram's x-axis, either by calling a provided `increment-fn`, or, if that doesn't exist, the `default-increment-fn`.
+Next, we calculate the increments between the intervals on the histogram's x-axis, either by calling a provided `increment-fn` or, if that doesn't exist, the `default-increment-fn`.
 We'll look into that when discussing the `charts.math` namespace in the next section.
-For now, it is enough to know that it'll give us a reasonable increment to use for the intervals, such as `10`, `25`, or also `500`, depending on the range in the provided `data`.
+For now, it is enough to know that it'll give us a reasonable increment to use for the intervals, such as `10`, `25`, or also `500`, depending on the range of the provided `data`.
 Next, we calculate `mn2` and `mx2`, which are the next possible intervals given the chosen increments.
 Then, we calculate the `x-scale`, which will be used to translate positions into the given coordinate system.

 Next, we calculate the size of the bins using the `freedman-diaconis-rule` function.
 We'll look into that function in the next section.
 For now, it's enough to know that the following four lines give us a reasonable number of bins for the provided data.
 A bin then translates into a bar in the histogram.